-My husband Makoto is crazy about Takoyaki, like I'm crazy about Cream Puffs.
+My son is crazy about Takoyaki, like I'm crazy about Cream Puffs.

 Takoyaki are crisp-shelled balls of hot dashi-flavoured goo with a little piece of octopus in the middle,